guolianwei/spark/sql/mdjdbc/src/main/scala/org/apache/spark/sql/mdjdbc/README.md

 Spark provides two ways to deal with stronger authentication:
 * Built-in CPs added which support kerberos authentication using `keytab` and `principal` (but only if the JDBC driver supports keytab)
-* `org.apache.spark.sql.jdbc.JdbcConnectionProvider` developer API added which allows developers to implement any kind of database/use-case specific authentication method.
+* `org.apache.spark.sql.mdjdbc.JdbcConnectionProvider` developer API added which allows developers to implement any kind of database/use-case specific authentication method.

 ## How JDBC connection providers loaded?